hashgraph/hedera-mirror-node/README.md

 ## Change history

 Besides bug fixes, some features may have changed with this release which need your attention, these will be listed here.

+### Performance optimisations to balance tables

+Balance tables (t_account_balances and t_balance_history) were using the same t_entities table as other tables for referential integrity.
+This lead to contention and deadlocks that could impact latency on delivery of transaction data.
+The balance tables are now independent to avoid this resource contention.

+### The Address book file automatically refreshes

+Changes to the address book file (0.0.102) through fileUpdate transactions now update the 0.0.102 file with the new contents stipulated by the transaction.

 ### `stopLoggingIfHashMismatch` change